julianlk522/FITM/README.md

     -assign (take some data and a pointer and copy the data to the referenced var) -obtain (get, extract, assign)
     -resolve (take in a possibly incomplete form and translate to a correct form)

-## Why?

-Because there's a lot of good shit on the internet that's hard to be aware of and, to a lesser extent, hard to find even when you know about it.

-Internet users deserve a portal that provides them an unbiased, direct view into the web's useful contents.

 ## Why is it different and better than existing alternatives?